 I can only imagine what you're like in the classroom.

-I frankly would love to sit in on a lecture and watch that endeavor unfold because I'm assuming you're teaching a bunch of snowflakes and there's shock and awe of their precious little value system uh getting challenged.
+I frankly would love to sit in on a lecture and watch that endeavor unfold because I'm assuming you're teaching a bunch of snowflakes and there's shock and awe of their precious little value system getting challenged.

-I I I've got to imagine that's a pretty interesting experience.
+I've got to imagine that's a pretty interesting experience.

-Okay, if you want me to say communism's Great, and I'll get an A. Okay, I understand the game.
+Okay, you want me to say communism's great and I'll get an A.

 I can play that way.

-And or I can just stand up to you and say you're an idiot and I can't stand your stupid book that you're making us buy and um I'm wasting my time in this class, and then you suffer and you get the appropriate grade of of daring to challenge the views of the professor.
+Or I can just stand up to you and say you're an idiot and I can't stand your stupid book that you're making us buy.

 Right.

-Yeah, all right, Camille uh Pauli is with us.
+All right, Camille Palia is with us.

 If you want to get a copy, we'll put it up on Hannity.com.